MEET OUR FOUNDERS

 Executive Director | Co-Founder

-Gray, a first generation college graduate, holds a Bachelor’s of Arts in Political Science with a concentration in Public Policy from Saint Augustine's University.
+A first-generation college graduate, Gray holds a Bachelor of Arts in Political Science with a concentration in Public Policy from Saint Augustine’s University.

 Derek Rush